 In this article I have sought to illustrate some of the reasons why doctors will deny what they see with their own eyes to protect their existing belief systems.
 Due to the mechanisms of cognitive dissonance, in some cases this results in them entering what can be best described as trance states to protect their own mental reality.

-In the final section of this series, I will attempt to tie these themes together within our political climate, and provide some suggestions for practical ways to reduce medical gaslighting and have your adverse events be acknowledged by physicians.
+In the next section of this series, I will attempt to tie these themes together within our political climate, so that in the final section I can provide some suggestions for practical ways to reduce medical gaslighting and have your adverse events be acknowledged by physicians.